Practice Destabilize with Flashcards, Spelling and Quizzes

 The verb 'destabilize' is a compound word that can be understood through its constituent parts.
 The prefix 'de-' in English often signifies a reversal or negation, and 'stabilize' is derived from the Latin word 'stabilis,' meaning 'firm' or 'steady.'
 Therefore, when you combine these elements, 'destabilize' essentially means to reverse or negate stability, causing instability or disruption in a system, organization, society, or situation.
 It is a term often used to describe actions or factors that introduce uncertainty, insecurity, or turmoil, leading to a lack of equilibrium or stability.

-Quiz: Find the meaning of destabilize
+Find the correct meaning of the verb destabilize:

 Try Again!